 Northern Province: There continues to be a presence of military and security forces in the Northern Province of Sri Lanka, including Mannar, Vavuniya, Kilinochchi, Mullaitivu and Jaffna Districts.
 Travel restrictions for foreigners may be applied without notice.
 Marked and unmarked minefields and unexploded ordnance remain in some areas.
 Stay on main roads, pay close attention to signs warning of the dangers from landmines and seek the advice of local authorities concerning the location of unsafe areas.

 Eastern Province: While most of the Eastern Province has been cleared of landmines and unexploded ordnance, some isolated areas are yet to be cleared.
 If travelling in the Eastern Province, stay on main roads and pay close attention to signs warning of danger from landmines.
 Travel restrictions for foreigners may be applied without notice.
-Communal and inter-ethnic tensions have been high in the east in the past and isolated incidents of violence can occur with little warning.
+Communal and inter-ethnic tensions have been high in the east in the past, and isolated incidents of violence can occur with little warning.

 Incidents of violent crime occur in Sri Lanka, including sexual assault and robbery.
 Petty crime such as pick-pocketing and bag snatching also occurs, particularly in large gatherings (e.g. marketplaces and sporting events) and on public transport.
 Thefts also occur in hotels and guesthouses.
 Take appropriate precautions to safeguard valuables and personal effects.

 There have been an increasing number of reports of sexual harassment in Sri Lanka, particularly in areas frequented by foreign tourists.
 This includes verbal harassment, physical advances, drink spiking and sexual assaults.
 Female tourists, particularly those travelling alone, should exercise vigilance and consider organising their travels through reputable travel companies.
+The risk of sexual harassment increases when using public buses or three-wheeled vehicles (tuk tuks).

 There have been frequent incidents of credit card fraud.
 This includes recent reports of credit card skimming activities.
 Travellers should seek advice from their credit card provider on how to best protect themselves against credit card fraud.
 To minimise exposure to fraud use cash wherever possible and only use ATMs attached to banks and major hotels.